samsquire/mazzle/README.md

 # Usage

-The tool will try avoid doing work that it doesn't need to do.
-It accomplishes this via Git tagging.

-To re-build everything in an environment, we run:
+To re-build everything in an environment, we run and open localhost:5000 and click Environments an click Run Pipeline.
 ```
-devops-pipeline environment
+devops-pipeline environment --gui
 ```